Code-Institute-Submissions/Worlds-most-amazing-memory-game/README.md

 * I would have liked to add a timer but didnt have time.
 * I would have liked to add difficulty settings but also didnt have the time.

 These features were on my wireframes but where then left out as development went on.
+I chose to put the click counter where the timer would have been to keep in line with the same kind of layout.

 ## Technologies Used: